 Securing Adequate Legal Defense in Proceedings under International Investment Agreements: A Scoping Study

-- A summary version of the study (33 pages)
+- A summary version (33 pages) is available here.

 The primary research question that the Scoping Study was requested to address is: How can adequate legal defense for parties in proceedings under International Investment Agreements (IIAs) be better secured?